Axel-ex/ESP32-Desktop-Monitor/README.md

 # ESP32 desktop monitor
-Clock, temperature / humidity / wifi signal monitor using esp_idf_svc framework to program ESP32 with Rust!
+Clock, temperature / humidity / wifi signal monitor using esp_idf_svc framework to program ESP32 with Rust! this project relies essentially on esp_idf_svc crate, which provide wrapper functions around esp_idf services (written in C) to interface with ESP boards.
+Rust give the ability to the user to confidently develop memory / thread safe code and to catch any potential issues at compile time thanks to the static analysis (type checking, burrow checker, pattern matching...).
+Sounds like the dream of many devs, right?

 ![Alt Text](demo.jpg)

 # Prerequisites
 ### Software

 To build this project, you will need a few resources installed on your machine.
-A clear walktrough of the dependencies to install can be found here: https://github.com/esp-rs/esp-idf-template?tab=readme-ov-file#prerequisites.
+A clear walkthrough of the dependencies to install can be found here: https://github.com/esp-rs/esp-idf-template?tab=readme-ov-file#prerequisites.
 You want to make sure that rustup (toolchain installer) and cargo (rust package manager) are installed.
 Once install you should be able to run
 ```shell
 cargo generate esp-rs/esp-idf-template cargo